The current situation – ethical and environmentally friendly jewellery

 Jewellery is a beautiful, luxury purchase, it’s sparkly, glamorous, a symbol of status and often of love and a reminder of special people and occasions.
-The mining and extraction of metal and gems however is the murky side of the industry that jewellery lovers know little about.
+The mining and extraction of metal and gems, (and the ethical and environmental implications) are the side of the industry that jewellery lovers (and many jewellers until recently) knew little about.

 Fairmined is an assurance label that certifies gold from empowered responsible artisanal and small-scale mining organizations who meet world leading standards for responsible practices.

 The issues in mining for gold and other precious minerals have been widely reported and discussed: • Fueling conflict, • child labor, • environmental destruction, • mercury use, • health and safety of workers, • gender inequality, • economic exploitation, • impact on communities

 Artisanal and small-scale mining employs 90% of the workforce behind gold extraction and is responsible for 10% of global production.
 Approximately 10 million gold miners and their families are dependent on this economic activity worldwide.
 Artisanal and small-scale mining is largely a poverty driven activity.
 However, some of these mining operations see mining as the best way to strengthen their communities, and are looking to lead the way in responsible mining practices.
 With the right support and incentives small community mining organizations offer the greatest opportunity for positive social and environmental impact.

 Fairmined transforms mining into an active force for good, ensuring organizational and social development and environmental protection.